Chicago Containment Zone, UCAS

 "I doubt that Mr. Truman or his staff were that careless, but yes, go ahead and look." he conceded, and then the rest of the platoon headed off and we got to work.

-"Damn, so this is how the super rich live."
-Nick said wonderingly.
-Because now that we were stopping to actually look at the furniture, the Lieutenant's brief suspicion that we'd been thinking about a looting run didn't quite look so crazy.
-Every single piece here looked to cost more nuyen then the furniture in the house I'd grown up had cost when all put together, and a few of the richer items in here might well have been able to buy the house.
+house.
 Full-on Dir-X simsense, the uncompressed kind normally used only for studio masters, in every room's entertainment unit.
 Genuine Italian marble countertops and gold-plated faucets.
 Antique wood furniture, fancy paintings, precious sculptures - including one that Rebecca recognized as a unique treasure that had disappeared from the old Chicago Art Institute after the Alamos 20k incident had required the building to be abandoned.
 Even his daughter's bedroom had had tens of thousands of nuyen in designer clothes and personal electronics just tossed around carelessly, right next to her teeny-bopper holo-posters and stuffed animal collection.
 It was like a visit into another world, one that you normally only saw glimpses of in simsense entertainments about high-end corporate execs and their personal soap operas.
 We actually took some time out just to stand and wallow amongst it all, and even I was feeling a temptation to just say 'hell with it' and pocket a gold bracelet or something, before I shook it off and got back to work.

 "All right, Mr. Truman himself will of course have a personal study but he almost certainly won't have done any actual work in it."
 Sinclair said thoughtfully.
-"His corporate office is only several floors before us, and if he has any real work to do he'd just take his personal elevator right down.
+"His corporate office is only several floors below us, and if he has any real work to do he'd just take his personal elevator right down.
 When you're the CEO you get to set your own hours.
 So there almost certainly wouldn't be anything in the local buffers of his desk computer up here, because he would hardly ever need it.
-And that means we're looking for a smaller office, or possibly even just a desk in the corner, and its desk computer."
+And that means we're looking for a smaller office, or possibly even just a desk in the corner, and

 "His executive assistant's."
 I followed along.
-"Because that gal - or guy - is going to be expected to stay on top of the boss's inbox and email queue even in the late evening and on weekends, and Mr. Truman isn't going to wait for them to go all the way downstairs and find a work terminal to log into when he wants it checked now and not five minutes from now."
+"Because that gal - or guy - is going to be expected to stay on top of the boss's inbox and email queue even in the late evening and on weekends, and Mr. Truman isn't going to wait for them to go all the way downstairs and find a work terminal to log into when he wants it checked

-"Sounds like a plan."
-Rebecca agreed, and after a short search we did indeed find a small room, barely above cubicle sized, directly adjacent to Truman's study that had a notably less fancy (even if it was still very expensive by our standards) desk than the big antique mahogany showpiece the boss had used.
 Hanna Ujlkanen, Special Assistant to the CEO said the antique brass nameplate on her desk.
 Nodding at this confirmation of the Sergeant's reasoning Rebecca got out her deck, jacked herself into the secure cyberterminal built into the desktop, and got to work.

 "Right, we've still got some battery power off the emergency reserves... okay, Truman didn't skimp on her desktop but nobody's been doing any security software patches on this unit since '55 so even a basic utility can crack that passcode now..."
 Rebecca muttered to herself.
 "This isn't a hot cyberdeck like a high-end 'runner or one of the Matrix Security specialists would have, just a basic field model, so I'm not even going to try pushing up from here to tickle the corporate datacores directly... plus, it doesn't feel like the downstairs crew has finished restoring power to the main server banks yet."